canizalesjaime/docker-workshop/.devcontainer/readme.md

 ## Notes:
 1. If you are running on windows computer, use vim run :set ff=unix then :wq
+2. Get rid of sudo in linux(or mac): sudo groupadd docker -> sudo gpasswd -a $USER docker -> newgrp docker